mike632t/x11-calc/MANUAL.md

 the emulator is reset using `Ctrl-C`.

 #### -b ADDR
-Sets a breakpoint at the specified address (octal).
+Sets  a  breakpoint at the specified address (octal or hex).
 The  emulator will  halt  when it encounters the breakpoint and display  the  instruction allowing  the  user to inspect the contents of the processor  registers  or continue.

 Up to 10 breakpoints may be specified.

 #### -i OPCODE
-Sets  a breakpoint at the specified opcode (octal).
-The emulator will halt when in encounters an instruction in the firmware that matches the opcode.
+Sets  a  breakpoint at the specified opcode (octal or  hex).
+The  emulator will halt when it encounters an instruction that matches the opcode.

 ### -r FILE
 Provides the ability to load the firmware from a separate file.